pennlabs/constitution/readme.md

 Penn Labs pays students up to $16 per hour to work on projects part-time during the school year.
 At roughly 120 hours/semester (10 hours/week over 12 weeks), this comes to **$1,920 per developer per semester**.
-These rates are in 2015 USD adjusted every three years for inflation.
+These rates are in 2015 USD adjusted every three years for inflation by the Penn Labs Board.

 The rate is consistent with rates at top research positions and the rates of computer science teaching assistants at Penn.
 Penn Labs may also, at its discretion, hire developers on a